Skip Navigation

 Annotation: This report summarizes outcomes of an annual review of a set of measures whose goal is to prevent and manage dental caries in children.
 Topics include utilization and access, cost, and quality of oral health services for children enrolled in public and private insurance programs.
 Contents include information about the purpose of the review, the review process, the call for public comments, user groups, code updates, and efforts to streamline the starter set of measures.

-Keywords: Access to health care, Children, Costs, Data collection, Data sources, Dental care, Dental caries, Dental sealants, Disease management, Disease prevention, Enrollment, Health care utilization, Health insurance, Measures, Oral health, Outcome and process assessment, Preventive health services, Quality assurance, Risk assessment
+Keywords: Access to health care, Children, Costs, Data collection, Data sources, Dental caries, Dental sealants, Disease management, Disease prevention, Enrollment, Health care utilization, Health insurance, Measures, Oral health, Oral health care, Outcome and process assessment, Preventive health services, Quality assurance, Risk assessment

 U.S. Department of Agriculture, Agricultural Research Service, Nutrient Data Laboratory.
 2016.
 USDA food composition databases (rev.).
 Washington, DC: U.S. Department of Agriculture, Agricultural Research Service, multiple items.
 (Released September 2015; slightly revised May 2016.
 (JMB))